Fire at Cuba oil facility spreads as 3rd tank ignites

 HAVANA (AP) — A deadly fire that began at a large oil storage facility in western Cuba spread Monday after flames enveloped a third tank that firefighters had tried to cool as they struggle to fight the massive blaze.

-At least one person has died and 122 are injured, with dozens of firefighters reported missing ever since lightning struck one of the facility’s eight tanks on Friday night.
+At least one person has died and 125 are injured, with dozens of firefighters reported missing ever since lighting struck one of the facility’s eight tanks on Friday night.
 A second tank caught fire on Saturday, triggering several explosions.

 “The risk we had announced happened, and the blaze of the second tank compromised the third one,” said Mario Sabines, governor of the western province of Matanzas where the facility is located.